RespiraWorks/git-tutorial-sandbox/README.md

             No more the alien dream
             Pursuing, as we went,
             With glory’s cursèd gleam:
-Nor sin of Cæsar’s ruined line engulfed us, innocent.
+Nor sin of Caesar’s ruined line engulfed us, innocent.

             The vision great and dread
             Corroded; sole in view